jstriker87/mpv-progress-sync-cross-platform/README.md

-# mpv-save-position
-A cross platform script to save a files position when using mpv or mpv android

 # [mpv Save Position]

-A cross platform script to save a files position when using mpv or mpv android cross devices A simple utility that uses MD5 hashing to process filenames (or other strings) for purposes like caching, unique identification, or obfuscation.
+A cross platform script to save a files position when using mpv or mpv android across devices

 ## Features

-- Generate MD5 hashes from filenames or strings
 - Easy-to-use script with minimal dependencies
-- Useful for cache keys, data deduplication, or anonymized identifiers

 ## Requirements

 - mpv or mpv-android